Buyers from Outside the European Union

 - the balance of the purchase price must be paid to the Notaire who then pays the vendor.
 It should be noted that the balance must be in the Notaire's possession before the contract is signed.

 - full payment for Legal Fees and Registration Taxes are due at this time

 - provide the Notaire with a copy of your birth certificate translated into French

 - also, if applicable, provide a copy of a Marriage Certificate also in French.

 - Provide proof of insurance, since from the signing of the Contract the purchaser is responsible for the insurance of all the buildings on the property.

 The buyer pays the legal fees and registration taxes which amount to approximately 7.5% of the purchase price, including any surveyor's costs that might have been incurred such as establishing boundaries, repositioning boundaries and preparing plans for the Acte de Vente.

 Normally the vendor pays the Agency's commission, but under certain exceptional circumstances these are paid by the purchaser.

-Our local representative in Martinique can be contacted by emailing us through our Contact US page.
+Our local representative in St. Martin can be contacted by emailing us through our Contact Us page.